minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Site replication *requires* :ref:`minio-bucket-versioning` and enables it for all created buckets automatically.
-You cannot disable versioning in site replication deployments
+You cannot disable versioning in site replication deployments.

-If you exclude a prefix or folder from versioning within a bucket, MinIO cannot replicate objects within that folder or prefix.
+MinIO cannot replicate objects in prefixes in the bucket that you excluded from versioning.

 Load Balancers Installed on Each Multi-Node Site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~